 Why not pick up a few things while you’re in one of the best cities in the world?
 Greenwich Market has some beautiful little boutique shops running around the perimeter of the market as well as artisanal market stalls selling handmade goods.
 London is full of beautiful bookshops and wandering around and finding them is a great solo activity.

 If it’s beautiful boutiques you’re after then Highgate Village is great.
-Beautiful surroundings, independent boutiques and lot’s of great restaurants to catch a bite, you can easily spend the whole day here.
+With beautiful surroundings, independent boutiques and lots of great restaurants, you can easily spend the whole day here.
 Another area that combines a beautiful setting with independent shops is Marylebone High Street.
 Close to Madame Tussauds and Baker Street, you can ping down this opulent road from stylish bakery to ribbon shop, and don’t forget to follow your nose and find La Fromagerie for lunch.

-One final place for a sot of light shopping is Broadway Market in East London.
-Market stall upon market stalls heaving with giant chocolate brownies, oysters, handmade jewellery, vintage clothes and F.Cooke, one of the oldest pie and mash shops in London.
-Pop in to The Dove pub for an interesting beer!
+One final place for a spot of light shopping is Broadway Market in East London.
+Heaving with giant chocolate brownies, oysters, handmade jewellery, vintage clothes, and F.Cooke, one of the oldest pie and mash shops in London.
+Pop into The Dove pub for an interesting beer!

 Go For a Walk